Is it worth getting PMP certified?

 Being a PMP can lead to networking opportunities and potential job opportunities

 Being a PMP links you to all of the other PMPs in the world, and there are plenty of those.
 According to the August 2011 issue of PMI’s publication PMI Today there are 357,770 PMI members across the globe – and this number is growing.
-PMI stages frequent PMI meetings in most major metropolitan centers, where PMI members (many, but not all of whom are PMPs) get together to network and learn about project management theory.
+PMI stages frequent PMI meetings in most major metropolitan centers, where PMI members (many, but not all of them PMPs) get together to network and learn about project management theory.
 These meetings can also earn PMPs valuable Professional Development Units (PDUs) that are needed to renew their certification every three years.

 During PMI meetings you can often find out about fresh career opportunities from members who appreciate the importance of PMP certification; these meetings often have time alloted for people to stand up and share any job opportunities that are available at their organizations.
 And there are plenty of other communities, both online and off, where PMPs can interact with other project managers, build their professional networks and investigate potential career opportunities.